AlexColmer/Cloud_Computing_With_AWS/README.md

 - scalable means that if you want another feature, can connect to another subnet via a gateway, want another feature, can connect to another subnet via a gateway,

 - develop that subnet independetly without affecting the user journey, since all other features fucntion indepenmdently.

+## Two tier- deploying our database vm on ec2

+### requirements

+- app teir deployed on public ip on pot 3000
+- To create 2nd tier dependencies: ubuntu 18.04LTS – mongodb installed – changed configuration mongod.conf 0.0.0.0- Security group for our DB – allow 27017 from anywhere – allow only form app instance – create an environment variable in app instance with DB endpoint relaunch the app